djangocon/2024.djangocon.us/src/_content/schedule/talks/2024-09-24-13-40-t1-lessons-from-e2e-testing-web-applications.md

 track: t1
 ---

 Lots of companies are investing in end to end testing to release high quality software and remain competitive in today’s market.
-Now with libraries like Cypress and Playwright, end to end testing web applications have become very intuitive and a whole lot of fun.
+Now with libraries like Cypress and Playwright, end to end testing Django applications have become very intuitive and a whole lot of fun.

 Over the years, after working with these tools, there are many lessons that I have learned the hard way.
 These valuable lessons taught me how to write robust and reliable tests that vastly improved the quality of my applications.